leighseverson/countyweather/README.md

 andrew_hourly <- hourly_fips(fips = "12086", year = 1992,
                            var = c("wind_speed", "temperature"))
 #> Getting hourly weather data for Miami-Dade County, Florida.
 This may take a while.
+#> Error in eval(expr, envir, enclos): Can not automatically convert from numeric to character in column "wind_speed".
 ```

 The output from this call is a list object that includes six elements. `andrew_hourly$hourly_data` is an hourly timeseries of weather data for the county.
 The other five elements, `station_metadata`, `station_map`, `radius`, `lat_center`, and `lon_center`, are explained in more detail below.